 - WordPress expertise.
 You don’t have to think about doing any of the server optimization yourself.
 There are people taking care of it for you.

 - Extra WordPress features.
 This can include caching for faster site speed, regular backups, easy restores, one-click staging, site cloning, etc.

 - Price.
 Managed WordPress Hosting is a specialized service that costs more to provide and maintain than regular hosting, and prices generally reflect that.

 - Restrictions.
 Managed WordPress users are restricted in what plugins they can install, and you can’t run other software alongside WordPress.
 (Managed WordPress hosting plans are only for WordPress sites.)

 Choose the best WordPress hosting plan for you

 Choosing the best WordPress hosting plan for your website can be make-or-break for your business.
 Choosing a plan that doesn’t support your needs can impact your sales, brand reputation, and ultimately your bottom line.

-Editor’s note: GoDaddy’s new Business Hosting plans combine the resources of a VPS with the convenience of a cPanel shared hosting interface.
+Editor’s note: GoDaddy’s Web Hosting Plus and Pagely's Enterprise WordPress Hosting plans combine the resources of a VPS with the convenience of a cPanel shared hosting interface.
 We think it’s a perfect fit for WordPress sites.
-Learn more about Business Hosting or download our guide to cPanel + WordPress.
+Learn more about Web Hosting Plus or download our guide to cPanel + WordPress.